Let’s draw a rabbit. I thought it would be helpful for you if I make some of the instructional material with a grid.

 Take your time and just continue stroking the fur all over the rabbit.

-To give more value to the facial features, take the HB pencil and darken the necessary parts around nose and the eyes and those parts where you feel necessary.
+To give more value to the facial features, take the HB pencil and darken the necessary parts around the nose and the eyes and those parts where you feel necessary.

 Always erase the grid lines on the parts you are working on.

-the fur and you’ll have to erase it anyway.
+If you forget to erase them, the grid-lines will remain visible under the fur and you’ll have to erase it anyway.
 That may disturb your work.

 Refine the furs strokes on the legs and you can begin to shade the body parts.